GoogleCloudPlatform/prometheus-engine/doc/api.md

 (<em>Appears in: </em><a href="#monitoring.googleapis.com/v1.Auth">Auth</a>, <a href="#monitoring.googleapis.com/v1.BasicAuth">BasicAuth</a>, <a href="#monitoring.googleapis.com/v1.OAuth2">OAuth2</a>, <a href="#monitoring.googleapis.com/v1.TLS">TLS</a>)
 </p>
 <div>
-<p>SecretSelector represents a reference to a secret from the given provider
+<p>SecretSelector references a secret from a secret provider e.g. Kubernetes Secret.
+Only one
-e.g. Kubernetes Secret.
-Only one provider can be used at the same time.</p>
+provider can be used at a time.</p>
 </div>
 <table>
 <thead>